REIT Stocks - Definition, Advantages, Factors

 - Policy Support: Policy measures are promoting growth in the REIT market, particularly in India, where over 50% of Grade A office space is considered REIT-worthy.

-- New Listings Expected: The investors are expected to see the listing of at least four new REITs for retail investors India in the coming years, which could improve asset quality and attract both retail and institutional investors.
+- New Listings Expected: The investors are expected to see the listing of at least four new REITs for retail investors in India in the coming years, which could improve asset quality and attract both retail and institutional investors.

 - Stock Market Performance Influence: The timing of these new REIT listings may depend on the performance of the stock markets, influencing market conditions and investor sentiment.